 A little further up the beach is Baha de Luna.
 It is a hotel, restaurant, and is beachfront as well.
 It has single, double, and full house cabanas to rent!

-Best Places to Eat in Zipolite Mexico:
+✦ Best Places to Eat in Zipolite Mexico:

 This friendly Mexican restaurant offers fresh seafood, gluten-free meals, and vegetarian-friendly options.
 I had the empanada appetizer and the coconut shrimp with the mango salsa!
 It has a full bar, outdoor seating, and a unique atmosphere.
 It is located merely a block from the beach.
 Chef Paco and Host Javier are the best hosts ever!
 Be sure and check out their new location which is bigger, cooler, and has more parking!

 Another restaurant to visit while in Playa Zipolite is the restaurant at Hotel El Alquimista, where I stayed.
-They serve delicious breakfast with coffee and freshly squeezed juices.
+They serve delicious breakfasts with coffee and freshly squeezed juices.
 They have traditional cheeseburgers and fries as well as salads.
 And don’t forget the drinks!

 If you are craving an omelet or bacon, then try Orale Café.
-It has a stunning garden view and warm atmosphere.
+It has a stunning garden view and a warm atmosphere.